cybersecurityworks553/SolarWindsOrionScanner/README.md

 ```

 ## Example: 4
-Run the script for single ip and additional ports
+Run the script for single ip and additional ports to detect SolarWinds Orion Products
 ```
 python3 orionScanner.py -t 192.168.0.1 -a 8889
 ```